Landmine Row: How To Do, Muscles Worked and Variations

 4. Reduce the Chance of Injury

-Because the end of the barbell is fixed in a landmine exercise and the bar path is more stable and predictable, T row exercises can sometimes be an extremely valuable tool for reducing the chance of injury.
+Because the end of the barbell is fixed in a landmine exercise and the bar path is more stable and predictable, T-row exercises can sometimes be a precious tool for reducing the chance of injury.

 5. Low Intimidation Factor

-It is understandable that not everyone has the desire to perform barbell lifts, and there is nothing wrong with this whatsoever.
+Understandably, not everyone wants to perform barbell lifts, and nothing is wrong with this.

 As I explained above, the landmine row provides similar benefits to many of the barbell rows and is much less daunting to perform.
 Training should be enjoyable and empowering, and should not cause unnecessary stress.